Confidential Client Control Building / Data Center

 The building has layered security from site-to-building, and from noncritical to critical areas within the building.
 Secure areas utilize biometric readers in addition to more conventional access-control devices.
 The design also incorporates vehicular barriers at points of entry and crash-resistant site perimeter fencing.
 Glazing for windows serving sensitive areas is ballistic-resistant.

-The building is storm-hardened to protect against hurricanes, flooding, and other natural events.
-The structure itself is designed to resist 150-mph winds, but at the same time, blend in aesthetically with the surrounding community as a good neighbor.
+The building is storm-hardened to protect against hurricanes, flooding, and other natural and man-made events and shielded for protection from electromagnetic events.
+The structure itself is designed to resist 150-mph winds, but at the same time blend in aesthetically with the surrounding community as a good neighbor.

 Support features for the operations center include kitchens, showers, offices, and other support features that enable 24x7 occupancy, self-dependency and continuous communications with outside corporate facilities and data-generating equipment during emergencies, natural disasters, or other major disruptions.
 The corporate data center will mirror other corporate data centers, providing backup capabilities and rapid recovery for any loss in the corporation’s regional network.